The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 What happens after an Afghan is referred through the P-1 or P-2 programs?

 Processing and interviews will not start until you are able to leave Afghanistan.
 The U.S. government has not announced where it will do interviews for resettlement for this program.
 It has said that it will not process applications in Afghanistan, Iran, North Korea, Syria, or Yemen.

 The State Department’s guidance says that after an employer submits information to the U.S. government, and the State Department has reviewed the referral and decided that it is complete and eligible, the State Department will email the applicant from firstname.lastname@example.org or email@example.com.
 This email from the State Department will explain how to inform the State Department if an applicant leaves Afghanistan.

 Please note that the State Department expects employers and referring agencies to serve as the contact for applicants until a referral is complete and accepted.
 When the State Department accepts a referral, both the employer and the applicant should receive an email from firstname.lastname@example.org or email@example.com.
 If you believe that you have been referred through P-1 or P-2 but have not received that email, then you should follow up with your employer or referrer for more information and updates.

 Refugee resettlement processing includes at least two interviews, security checks, and a medical exam.
 The U.S. government estimates that the process could take more than one year.
 IRAP believes that processing will likely take several years.
 IRAP’s guide about the refugee resettlement process is here.

 Can I apply for P-1 or P-2 and other immigration programs at the same time?

-Can I apply for P-1 or P-2 from inside the United States?
+Can I apply to the P-1 or P-2 programs from inside the United States?